ibm-cloud-docs/cloud-databases/reference-service-endpoints.md

 ## Private Endpoints

 A deployment with a service endpoint on the private network gets an endpoint that is not accessible from the public internet.
 All traffic is routed to hardware dedicated to {{site.data.keyword.databases-for}} deployments and remains on the {{site.data.keyword.cloud_notm}} Private network.
-All traffic to and from this endpoint is free and unmetered as long as the traffic remains in {{site.data.keyword.cloud_notm}}.
-Once your environment has access to the {{site.data.keyword.cloud_notm}} Private network, an internet connection is not required to connect to your deployment.
+All traffic to and from this endpoint is free and unmetered on the condition that the traffic remains in {{site.data.keyword.cloud_notm}}.
+After your environment has access to the {{site.data.keyword.cloud_notm}} Private network, an internet connection is not required to connect to your deployment.

 ## Enabling Service Endpoints

 If you want to use connections over the public internet, you do not have to enable Service Endpoints on your {{site.data.keyword.cloud_notm}} account.
 If you want to enable private networking on your deployments, you need to follow the instructions in the Service Endpoint documentation under [Setting up service endpoints](/docs/account?topic=account-vrf-service-endpoint#cs_cli_install_steps).

 Currently, enabling Service Endpoints on your account is a manual step that is handled by support ticket.
-Once you completed the [request](/docs/account?topic=account-vrf-service-endpoint#cs_cli_install_steps), you can check on the status of the ticket by going to your [Support](https://cloud.ibm.com/unifiedsupport/cases/manage) page on {{site.data.keyword.cloud_notm}}
+After you complete the [request](/docs/account?topic=account-vrf-service-endpoint#cs_cli_install_steps), you can check on the status of the ticket by going to your [Support](https://cloud.ibm.com/unifiedsupport/cases/manage) page on {{site.data.keyword.cloud_notm}}

 ## Provisioning with Service Endpoints